Conflict continuum: Perkins' continuum of conflict

 Before 2017, winning a conflict was seen as the objective of the US Army.
-By 2018, the US Air Force showed it was important to reformulate this strategy, as part of a larger process of multi-domain operations (MDO), which involve more than an army in a theater of war (World War II and Cold War model).
-Specifically, MDO can offer options short of war which can defuse armed conflict from total war into deterrence, compromise, or cooperation between competitors.
+By 2018, the US Air Force showed it is important to reformulate this strategy, as part of a larger process of multi-domain operations (MDO), which involve more than an army in a theater of war (World War II and Cold War model).
+Specifically, MDO can offer options short of war, which can defuse armed conflict from total war into deterrence, compromise, or cooperation between competitors.

 Multi-domain operations occur as overlapped, integrated operation of cyberspace, space (including satellite operations), land, maritime, and air.
-A multi-domain task force was stood up in 2018 in I Corps for the Pacific.
-Multi-domain battalions, first stood up in 2019, comprise a single unit for air, land, space, and cyber domains.
+A multi-domain task force was set up in 2018 in I Corps for the Pacific.
+Multi-domain battalions, which first stood up in 2019, comprise a single unit for air, land, space, and cyber domains.

-The MDO model recognizes that near-peer competitors might not actually seek conflict with each other, but perhaps merely near-term advantage in order to buy time for themselves in the face of overmatch.
+The MDO model recognizes that near-peer competitors might not actually seek conflict with each other, but perhaps merely a near-term advantage in order to buy time for themselves in the face of overmatch.
 For example, the X-37B space plane can change its orbit; this capability has military applications.
-On 15 July 2020, Cosmos 2543 emitted a kinetic vehicle, which emitted a tertiary object.
+On July 15, 2020, Cosmos 2543 emitted a kinetic vehicle, which emitted a tertiary object.
 This maneuver is interpreted as a test of anti-satellite capability.
 Cosmos 2542 has been tailing USA-245, a KH-11.
-Other multi-domain operations short of war, but still escalating the conflict, might include the shooting-down of military drones as in June 2019.
+Other multi-domain operations short of war, but still escalating the conflict, might include the shooting-down of military drones.
+By May 2023, a robotic Chinese space plane (similar to the X-37B) in orbit from October 2022 to May 2023 had successfully released, and then recaptured an orbiting object.
+In August 2023, USSF Space Systems Command and the NRO revealed countermeasures to China's maneuverable space vehicles that are in geosynchronous orbit.

 Other operations short of war in 2018 include undeclared conflicts, involving proxy military units funded by oligarchs, but specifically disclaimed by near-peer competitors.
 This is in direct response to the strategy which the US has promulgated since 1949.

-Destruction of infrastructure such as fuel pipelines, the energy grid, or the GPS network, or the financial markets, or confidence in national law and order may be goals for partners, competitors, or adversaries depending on where they might be in the continuum of conflict.
-Directed energy attacks on US embassies, and even the White House are cropping up, as reported April 2021.
+Destruction of infrastructure such as fuel pipelines, the energy grid, or the GPS network, or the financial markets, or confidence in national law and order may be goals for partners, competitors, or adversaries, depending on where they might be in the continuum of conflict.
+Directed energy attacks on US embassies, and even the White House are cropping up, as reported in April 2021.

 Conflicts of belief, and conflicts of their underlying narratives can lead to social disorder, sometimes resulting in depression or suicide.

-Thus disinformation could be a tactic in the spectrum of conflict;
+Thus, disinformation could be a tactic in the spectrum of conflict.